 Individualized care is another pillar of my practice.

-I never approach a client’s pregnancy or birth as a script to follow.
-Rather, I embrace the individuality of each woman and her family, encouraging her to determine the path of care she needs or desires.
-However, I have protocols and utilize my skills to maintain a nurturing environment and evidence-based practice.
+I embrace the individuality of each woman and her family, encouraging her to determine the path of care she needs or desires.
+To support her I have protocols and utilize my skills to maintain a nurturing environment and evidence-based practice.

-Health and well-being are emphasized in my practice to assist the woman in having an optimal pregnancy, birth and postpartum period.
+Health and well-being are emphasized to assist the woman in having an optimal pregnancy, birth and postpartum period.

 Nutritional counseling is a cornerstone of a healthy pregnancy, and I assist the mother in finding whole food diet sources.
 I have been studying nutrition and eating a whole foods diet myself for twenty years, and have come to understand the great potential for healing through nutrition.